 - Medicare Advantage Special Needs Plans (SNPs) are designed for specific groups of members with special health-care needs.
 CMS has defined three types of SNPs that serve the following members: - 1.
 Dual Eligible Special Needs Plan (DSNP) - Members must have both Medicare and Medicaid benefits. - 2.
 Chronic Condition Special Needs Plan (CSNP) - Members with chronic illness such as: Diabetes, COPD, Congestive Heart Failure. - 3.
 Institutional Special Needs Plan (ISNP) - Members live in institutions such as: Nursing homes or long-term facilities. - Health plans may contract with CMS for one or more programs.
-Currently, Superior has MAPD, DSNP and MMP.
+Currently, Wellcare has MAPD, DSNP and MMP. - Many of the Wellcare Medicare Health Plans are DSNP.